BiLLY-J03l/VESPRA-APT/README.md

-# NYX
+# VESPRA
 - An advanced malware prototype designed for Windows using C, win32 API and NT API.
-- NYX is inspired by Carbanak APT -> https://attack.mitre.org/software/S0030/
+- VESPRA is inspired by Carbanak APT -> https://attack.mitre.org/software/S0030/
-- NYX showcases how a cracked software or a pirated game can compromise your whole system quietly and maintain a long-term presence on the system.
+- VESPRA showcases how a cracked software or a pirated game can compromise your whole system quietly and maintain a long-term presence on the system.
 - It demonstrates sophisticated techniques for persistence, evasion, and payload execution, with a focus on implementing reverse shell, keylogging functionality, and LSASS memory dumping.
 The malware leverages low-level APIs, advanced obfuscation methods, and injection techniques to evade detection and maintain a persistent presence on the target system.

 **Disclaimer:** This project is intended solely for educational and research purposes.
 It must not be used for any malicious activities.
 I am NOT responsible for any misuse of this software.